WiRCA/ARCA-tool/README.md

 ## Installation steps

   1. Open command line utility and go to the folder where you unzipped the ARCA-tool source.
+  2. Remove line `- play -> cobertura 2.4` from `conf/dependencies.yml` file.
+Released cobertura module does not work with latest play version.
-  2. Get module dependencies by running `play deps --sync`.
+  3. Get module dependencies by running `play deps --sync`.
-  3. Edit conf/application.conf and comment/uncomment the database configuration (commented with `# Production environment database configuration`) you use.
-You can also configure other [Play! configuration parameters](http://www.playframework.org/documentation/1.2.3/configuration).
+  4. Edit conf/application.conf and comment/uncomment the database configuration (commented with `# Production environment database configuration`) you use.
+You can also configure other [Play! configuration parameters](http://www.playframework.org/documentation/1.2.3/configuration), such as mail server, port, etc.
-  4. If you use MySQL-database, then you have to migrate database to the latest version.
+  5. Migrate your MySQL-database:
-    1. Create databases by running `play migrate:create`.
+    1. Create databases by running `play migrate:create --%prod`.
-    2. Create database tables by running `play migrate:up`.
+    2. Create database tables by running `play migrate:up --%prod`.
-  5. Run the application by running `play run --%prod`.
+  6. Run the application by running `play run --%prod`.
 You can run the application in background by running `play start --%prod`.
+  7. With default configuration, your ARCA-tool application is now available to use at `http://localhost:9900/prod`.